BenyH/Shield.Docs/docs/evaluationguide/postinstallationsteps.rst

 End User Configuration
 ======================

-Select your browser of choice and define the Proxy Settings to use the Shield Client IP address (the VM IP address, see “Installation” section) and 3128 port.
-These settings can be changed manually as described in the links below, or via Group Policy.
+Select your browser of choice and define the Proxy Settings to use the Shield Client IP address (the VM IP address, mentioned `here <http://shielddocs.readthedocs.io/en/latest/evaluationguide/installation.html#installation>`_) and 3128 port.
+These settings can be changed manually as described in the following links, or via Group Policy.

 **Instructions for common browsers**